Heir presumptive

+Satirical cartoon of 1819 mocking the efforts of various members of the British royal family to produce an heir presumptive; at the time, King George III was dying and the heir apparent, later George IV, had no surviving legitimate children.
+The throne would pass to the heir presumptive, his younger brother William IV, in 1830; William had no surviving legitimate children either when he died in 1837, so Victoria, daughter of their brother Edward, became Queen.
+(In the cartoon, the woman in yellow is Princess Victoria of Saxe-Coburg-Saalfeld, depicted as heavily pregnant with the future Queen Victoria.)

-An heir presumptive is the person entitled to inherit a throne, peerage, or other hereditary honour, but whose position can be displaced by the birth of a person with a better claim to the position in question.
+An heir presumptive is the person entitled to inherit a throne, peerage, or other hereditary honour, but whose position can be displaced by a subsequent birth or recognition of a person with a better claim to the position in question.
 This is in contrast to an heir apparent, whose claim on the position cannot be displaced in this manner.